Adkin-s/CIS_350_Project/README.md

 First, the user needs to install the SNRK bot app from the app store onto their device.
 After installation, an icon should appear on the home screen.
 Click on the icon to open the SNRK bot app, and the user will be prompted with a signup or login page.

 ## Registration
 Before using the app, the user will be required to either sign up for the app or to log into an existing account.
-The user will be asked to enter either an existing password and username to log in, or a unique username and password to create a new account.
+The user will be asked to enter either an existing password and username to log in or a unique username and password to create a new account.
 This data will be stored on a server and will be confidentiality stored.

 # PICTURE OF LOGIN/SIGN UP PAGE HERE